Target Will Test Next-Day Shipping

-The store, known for its ability to get you to buy 5 times as many items as what you intended to, has had lower e-commerce sales than competitors such as Amazon, Business of Fashion reports.
+The store, known for its ability to get you to buy five times as many items as you intended to, has had lower e-commerce sales than competitors such as Amazon, Business of Fashion reports.
 The new service, dubbed Target Restock, aims to fix that.

 Target Restock will be tested in Minneapolis this summer, where customers with a REDcard can ship household essentials such as coffee and laundry.